1 / 10

 VED car tax

 First year road tax for the Renault Clio is most affordable for the diesel-powered model, though it’s hardly a bargain at £155 thanks to 109-110g/km carbon dioxide emissions depending on which trim you choose.
+The hybrid isn't much better at 99g/km at £125 for the first year and £145 for each year after.

 For the petrols, the cheapest bet is the TCe 100 with manual gearbox that attracts a first year road tax levy of £175.
 Take this engine with auto ’box in the S Edition or R.S.
 Line trims and it tips into the £215 banding alongside the TCe 130 1.3-litre petrol motor.